laplcebeltrami/poisson/README.md

 (C) 2026 Moo K. Chung
 University of Wisconsin-Madison

+Core idea of method is given in the presentation [slides](https://github.com/laplcebeltrami/poisson).
 Here is the numerical implementation of Poisson Flow Model explained in

 Chung, M.K., Maccotta, L., Struck, A. 2026 [Poisson flow of cortical folding in juvenile mycrlonic epilepsy](https://arxiv.org/pdf/2606.08404), arXiv:2606.08404.
 23 pages of details, theories, additional results.
 Run the matlab live script SCRIPT-poisson.mlx.